 Not all failures can be resolved automatically.
 When an agent encounters high-stakes ambiguity, repeated failures, or potential safety issues, it should pause and route a bounded review packet to an authorized human reviewer.

 Human-in-the-loop (HITL) architectures can intercept risky proposals when triggers are correctly enforced.
-They do not guarantee correctness: reviewers can be wrong, approvals can become stale, and execution can drift from the reviewed proposal.
+They don't guarantee correctness: reviewers can be wrong, approvals can become stale, and execution can drift from the reviewed proposal.
 Use measurable escalation triggers and, for any later side effect, bind approval to the exact action and revalidate it at execution time.

 Escalation should be triggered by specific, measurable conditions rather than vague "uncertainty."
 Effective triggers include: